 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Grantsboro has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Grantsboro has few renters and college students.
 But the biggest reason it is quieter in Grantsboro than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Grantsboro may be for you.

-One of the nice things about Grantsboro is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Grantsboro is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Grantsboro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Grantsboro doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Grantsboro with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.73% of adults in Grantsboro have a bachelor's degree or advanced degree.